echevarriandre/home/README.md

 ## Home

-Start page for browsers built with React and Firebase
+Start page for browsers built with React and Dotnet